kishores2410/What-is-new-Azure/README.md

 ## Project Structure

-- `.env`: Contains environment variables such as the Azure feed URL, connection string for Azure Data Tables, and Twitter API keys.
+- `.env.example`: Contains environment variables such as the Azure feed URL, connection string for Azure Data Tables, and Twitter API keys.
 - `azure_client.py`: Contains the Azure client code.
 - `config.py`: Contains the configuration code.
 - `feed_processor.py`: Contains the main function that processes the Azure feed.
-- `function_app_1.py` and `function_app.py`: Contains the Azure Function App code.
+- `function_app.py`: Contains the Azure Function App code.
 - `twitter_client.py`: Contains the Twitter client code.
 - `azure-resource-manager-template.json`: Contains the Azure Resource Manager (ARM) template for deploying the resources needed for this project.
 - `.vscode/tasks.json`: Contains tasks for running the function app locally and installing the required Python packages.